John Lanchester

 John Henry Lanchester (born 25 February 1962) is a British journalist and novelist.
+His book reviews appear frequently for the London Review of Books.

 Life

 He was born in Hamburg, brought up in Hong Kong and educated in England; between 1972 and 1980 at Gresham's School in Holt, Norfolk, then at St John's College, Oxford.

 He is married to historian and author Miranda Carter, with whom he has two children, and lives in London.

 Lanchester was elected a Fellow of the Royal Society of Literature in 2002.

 Works

 Lanchester is the author of novels, a memoir, non-fiction and journalism.

 His journalism has appeared in the London Review of Books (where he is a Contributing Editor), Granta, The Observer, The New York Review of Books, The Guardian, the Daily Telegraph and The New Yorker.
 He also regularly writes on food and technology for Esquire.

 The Debt to Pleasure (1996) won the 1996 Whitbread Book Award in the First Novel category and the 1997 Hawthornden Prize.
 It was described as a skilful and wickedly funny account of the life of a loquacious Englishman named Tarquin Winot, revealed through his thoughts on cuisine as he undertakes a mysterious journey around France.
 The revelations become more and more shocking as the truth about the narrator becomes apparent.
 He is a monster, and yet an appealing and erudite villain.

 Mr Phillips (2000) describes one day in the life of Victor Phillips, a middle-aged accountant who has been made redundant, but has yet to tell his family.
 He spends the day travelling round London, with the narrative dividing itself between reporting Mr Phillips' observations about what he sees, and also exploring his recollections of things in the past, or his own taboo-like preoccupations, with sex and social obligation.
 The book deals with other male, middle-class concerns, including money, family and getting older.

 Fragrant Harbour (2002) is set in Hong Kong in the 1980s.
 It tells the stories of three immigrants to the island—an ambitious and increasingly self-confident female English journalist who has recently arrived, an elderly English hotel-keeper who came in the 1930s; a young Chinese man who came as a child refugee from mainland China.

 His memoir Family Romance (2007) recounts the story of his mother, a nun who walked out of the convent, changed her name, falsified her age, and concealed these facts from her husband and son until her death.